vishalcloudyuga/dcos-docs/1.8/usage/tutorials/iot_pipeline.md

 *   Streams tweets to the DC/OS [Kafka][2] service in real-time.
 *   Performs real-time analytics with the DC/OS [Spark][3] and [Zeppelin][4] services.

+This tutorial uses DC/OS to launch and deploy these microservices to your cluster.

+- The Cassandra database is used on the backend to store the Tweeter app data.
+- The Kafka publish-subscribe message service receives tweets from Cassandra and routes them to Zeppelin for real-time analytics.
+- The [Marathon load balancer (Marathon-LB)][12] is an HAProxy based load balancer for Marathon only.
+It is useful when you require external routing or layer 7 load balancing features.
+- Zeppelin is an interactive analytics notebook that works with DC/OS Spark on the backend to enable interactive analytics and visualization.
+Because it's possible for Spark and Zeppelin to consume all of your cluster resources, you must specify a maximum number of cores for the Zeppelin service.

 This tutorial demonstrates how you can build a complete IoT pipeline on DC/OS in about 15 minutes!
 You will learn:

 *   How to install DC/OS services.